Stranded and Injured: A Hunter's Decision to Activate His Lifesaving Beacon

 After finishing work on Thursday, I loaded up the car and headed to the hills of Kakapotahi for four days of hunting, sightseeing, and everything in between.
 It was going to be a perfect getaway.

 I arrived at the hut around 9:30 p.m. but found someone already fast asleep inside.
-Not wanting to disturb them, I decided to push on, aiming to camp just below the bush line so I could start my morning hunt in prime terrain.
+Not wanting to disturb them, I decided to push on.
+Aiming to camp just below the bush line for a prime morning hunt.

 However, around 10:30 p.m., I lost the track and spent the next hour searching for it.
 Instead, I found myself in steep terrain, far from where I needed to be.
 With a heavy pack, rifle, bow, and my dog, managing the situation was becoming too much.
 I decided to turn around and find some flat ground to set up camp until daylight.

 While descending through some steep terrain, I slipped and slid down, catching my foot on a tree root.
-The adrenaline masked the pain, so I kept pushing on, following the main river valley in hopes of finding the track.
+The adrenaline masked the pain, following the main river valley in hopes of finding the track.
 No luck.

 By morning, after a long, sleepless night and with my ankle in worse shape, I decided to activate my ResQLink 400 PLB (Personal Locator Beacon) around 10:00 a.m.
 It was a tough call since I wasn’t in immediate life-threatening danger, but there was no way I could hike the four hours back to my car in my condition.